roschaefer/Fabulist/README.md

 ```
 ## Hints

 Your objects lack the ability methods to say whether they have a particular feature or not?
-If do not want to bloat your production code with test specific implementation, you can just *wrap* your objects into something that does the job.
-I use a [tagged object](https://github.com/teamaker/Fabulist/blob/master/features/support/tagged_object.rb) in order to mark any object with arbitrary data.
-The tagged object then serves as a proxy for the original object.
+If do not want to bloat your production code with test specific implementation, try to *wrap* your objects.
+In the [features](https://github.com/teamaker/Fabulist/tree/master/features) I use a [tagged object](https://github.com/teamaker/Fabulist/blob/master/features/support/tagged_object.rb) to mark arbitrary objects.
+The tagged object serves as a proxy for the original object.
-Of cource, if you already have some objects, that encapsulate some state but lacking the necessary methods, let your proxy check the underlying state of the object.
+If your objects encapsulate some state but lack the necessary methods, a proxy should check the underlying state of the object.

 Are your features first-person narrative?
 Give the [narrator](https://github.com/teamaker/Fabulist/blob/master/features/support/narrator.rb) his own representation.
 Then you can literally interact with the objects that occur in your story.